webtester0/reverse-proxy-waf/README.md

 ### Enviroment
 It's a prototype of WAF and mock of vulnerable web server.

-The web server is a XSS vulnerable server built using Node.js and Express.The user can attack the server with Reflected and Stored XSS.
+Web server is a XSS vulnerable server built using Node.js and Express.
-The server uses mongo DB to store user data.
+The user can attack the server with Reflected and Stored XSS.
+This server uses mongo DB to store user data.

 So you can test the efficiency and perfomance of working this WAF.

 In directory reverse_proxy_waf you can find the sanityTest.js and run it by using this command `casperjs test sanityTest.js`.

 ## Installation

 ```
 git clone https://github.com/webtester0/reverse-proxy-waf.git
-cd reverse_proxy_waf.js
+cd reverse_proxy_waf/
 npm i
 node waf.js (waf will run on 3001 port)
-cd mock_server
+cd mock_server/
 npm i
 cd bin
 node www (vulnerable web server will run on 3000 port)